litprog/litprog/lit_v3/11_overview.md

     Paths in LitProg always use the `/` (forward slash) character, even if you are running on a Windows machine.
 Avoid using absolute paths, so that your program can be built on machines with different directory layouts.

 The `lp_run: <command>` directive  combines `lp_exec` and `lp_out`, except that unlike `lp_exec`, the process will not receive anything via stdin.
-This is not too limiting however, as commands are only run after all `lp_file` directives have been written, so you can execute your program via a previously written file, instead of feeding in the program via stdin.
+This is not too limiting however, as commands are only run after all `lp_file` directives have been written, so you can execute your program via a previously written file (instead of feeding in the program via stdin, as is the case for `lp_exec`).
 Let's try this for the `examples/fib.py` created by the previous block.

 ```bash
 # lp_run: python3 examples/fib.py